-A natural performer of modern music, Aoife performed the role of Mary Crawford in the London Premiere of Jonathan Dove’s opera Mansfield Park in May 2012 with Royal Academy Opera directed by John Ramster.
+A natural performer of modern music, Aoife created the role of Sophie Scholl in the world premiere of Sir Peter Maxwell Davies’ opera Kommilitonen! directed by David Pountney.
+She also performed the role of Mary Crawford in the London premiere of Jonathan Dove’s opera Mansfield Park in May 2012 with Royal Academy Opera.
 With Camerata Ireland and pianist/conductor Barry Douglas, Aoife sang in the world premiere of Mark Anthony Turnage’s At Sixes and Sevens in July 2013.
-In April 2014, Aoife returned to sing with Camerata Ireland and Codetta in their performance live on Spanish Radio of Beethoven’s oratorio Christ on the mount of olives in Cuenca, Spain.
+In April 2014, Aoife returned to sing with Camerata Ireland and Codetta in their performance – live on Spanish radio – of Beethoven’s oratorio Christ on the Mount of Olives in Cuenca.

-Aoife is also a very keen oratorio singer, having performed Bach’s Christmas Oratorio, St. John Passion, Jauchzet Gott in allen Landen and Magnificat, Beethoven’s Mass in C (Cologne Cathedral), Brahms Requiem (St. Martin in the fields), Carissimi’s Jepthe (St. John’s Smith Square), Handel’s Messiah, Dixit Dominus, Laudate, pueri, Dominum, and Saul (conducted by Laurence Cummings), Haydn’s Nelson Mass, Monteverdi Vespers (Ely Cathedral), Mozart’s Requiem, Coronation Mass and Exultate Jubilate, Carmina Burana (Ulster Orchestra), Poulenc’s Gloria, Stravinsky’s Mass, Varese’s Nocturnal (NYOGB) and Vivaldi’s Gloria, among others.
+Aoife is also a very keen oratorio singer, having performed in a whole host of concerts, including Bach’s Christmas Oratorio, St. John and Matthew Passions, Jauchzet Gott in allen Landen and Magnificat, Beethoven’s Mass in C, Choral Symphony (Royal Festival Hall with London Philharmonia under Esa-Pekka Salonen), Brahms’ Deutches Requiem (St. Martin in the Fields), Carissimi’s Jepthe (St. John’s Smith Square), Handel’s Messiah, Dixit Dominus, Laudate Pueri Dominum, and Saul (Spitalfields Festival conducted by Laurence Cummings), Mozart’s Requiem, Coronation Mass and Exultate Jubilate, Orff’s Carmina Burana (Ulster Orchestra), Poulenc’s Gloria, Stravinsky’s Mass, Varese’s Nocturnal and Vivaldi’s Gloria.